SunStarSys/www/content/CMS/technology.md

 - Subversion lets you do partial/sparse checkouts of `HEAD`; with Git you must clone the entire branch (which includes history) or nothing.
 If you don't recognize the necessity of this feature-set, you haven't groked the previous item's (see above) remarks quite yet.

-- For the IDE, we would need read+write Perl bindings for `libgit2` (which is **not provided by the actual git development team**) in order to match svn's httpd-compatible memory management regime and POSIX (+ Perl ithreads) thread safety, in a persistent runtime, and across multiple server-side on-disk git repositories of client website trees.
+- For the IDE, we would need read+write Perl bindings for `libgit2` (which is **not provided by the actual git development team**, and is largely backed by megalithic corporations who do NOT provide an online IDE for git: and no, GitHub isn't it) in order to match svn's httpd-compatible memory management regime and POSIX (+ Perl ithreads) thread safety, in a persistent runtime, and across multiple server-side on-disk git repositories of client website trees.
 The maturity of that open-source infrastructure is not bankable for 2020 in our estimation, but we will keep tabs on the developments moving forward.
 Looking at you, `Git::Raw`!

 ## Why not Python or Ruby or Javascript or Go?